Rhetos/Bookstore/Readme.md

 # Bookstore

 Bookstore is a demo application for Rhetos development platform.
-This project can be used as a *prototype* for new Rhetos applications, regarding its project structure and content.
+This project can be used as a *prototype* for new Rhetos apps, regarding its project structure and content.

 For the most part, this application is developed by following tutorial articles